Healthy eating habits that may help reduce cancer risk

 Think small, sustainable changes

 The food we eat is more than just fuel; it’s a building block for our health and wellbeing.
-Making healthy choices now (and consistently) can help us to live healthier, longer lives.
+Making healthy choices now (and consistently) can help us live healthier, longer lives.
 So, let’s embrace our rich food traditions while being mindful of how we adapt them to modern living.

-A man who uses medicine must first heal his head. – Ghanaian Proverb
+A man who uses medicine must first heal his head.

 Images: Freepik